By Maggie McMahon

 I remember that I was a victim of that.
 Not in a sexual act, thanks to God, they did not rape me, but on the way here I was touched by men.
 I can remember that I didn’t know if anyone else sees that, but I did experience that…it must have been because when I came…I seemed to be very thin, I looked like a 14-year-old girl.
 I don’t know if that’s why they abused me in that way.
 But I was touched by more than 2 men on the way.

 These instances of sexual assault are not isolated.
-David, born in Colombia in 1997, migrated to Venezuela at age 8 due to political violence and the unfavorable economic situation.
-He moved to Brazil at 14 to work in the mines after his parents separated and migrated to the US in 2024.
+Samuel, born in Colombia in the late 1990s, migrated to Venezuela as a child due to political violence and the unfavorable economic situation.
+He moved to Brazil as a young teen to work in the mines after his parents separated and migrated to the US in 2024.

 While traversing the Darién Gap, a remote thick jungle crossing between Colombia and Panama, David witnessed many violent situations.
 The Darien Gap is known for its dangerous and difficult conditions, with many people experiencing gang violence, crime, sexual violence, disease, and death.

-David shared that while on the Panama side of the Darien Gap, there were good and bad indigenous people.
-He watched a group of Indigenous men rape a woman traversing the crossing.
+David reported that while on the Panamanian side of the Darien Gap, he witnessed a group of Indigenous men rape a woman traversing the crossing.
 He also saw this group of men shoot the woman’s husband.

 Hay indios que agarraron a una mujer y se la violaron.
 Y al esposo… viendo que están pasando eso, el esposo se le baten o se levanta, le pegan un tiro.
 El indio agarró con una escopeta y le pegó el tiro.
 Puso, se lo pegó aquí… Así, puff, le pegó el tiro aquí ….
 Ahí quedaron los dos y salieron los indios.
 Antes habían robado y todo, pero después estaban violando a la mujer ahí ante el grupo.

-As sexual violence is an unfortunately common experience in the Darién Gap, other migrants interviewed have also witnessed instances of it, like Gabriel.
-Gabriel was born in Maiquetía, Venezuela in 1998 and migrated to the US in 2022 to find better opportunities for his three young children.
-Gabriel traveled to Caracas, Venezuela and then on to Colombia and Peru.
-During his migration, Gabriel faced many dangerous situations, such as sleeping on the streets and crossing the jungle.
-He recounts:
+Sexual violence is unfortunately a common experience in the Darién Gap.
+Other migrants we interviewed also reported witnessing instances of it, as with the case of Mauricio.
+Born in Venezuela, Mauricio migrated to the US four years ago to find better opportunities for his three young children.
+He traveled to Caracas, Venezuela and then on to Colombia and Peru.
+During his migration, Mauricio faced many dangerous situations, such as sleeping on the streets and crossing the jungle.
+As he recounts:

 En Panama fui testigo una violencia que pasó pero eso fue ya entrando en la selva.
 Violaron una niña y alguna mujer.
 Entonces yo estuve ahí, o sea, fui vi todo con mis ojos y fui testigo de eso.